rmaryam42/FINAL-PROJECT/README.md

 31. **The system is working**: Represents the current status of the equipment purchased on credit
 32. **Date of the last contact by staff**: Represents the date of the last contact with company staff as reported by the client
 33. **SalesMan_ID**: Represents the unique identifier of the responsible employee who prepared the documents and collected the information necessary for making the loan decision

+## Second Database
+Additional information for analyzing the effectiveness of working with the overdue portfolio was contained in and included the following columns:
+1. **Officer ID** – reflects the unique number of the debt collection department employee;
+2. **Mar Collections** – reflects the amount of payments received during the corresponding month from clients in the respective employee's portfolio;
+3. **Apr_Collections** – reflects the amount of payments received during the corresponding month from clients in the respective employee's portfolio;
+4. **May_Collections** – reflects the amount of payments received during the corresponding month from clients in the respective employee's portfolio;

 ## Fraud Analysis
 To determine the likelihood of fraudulent actions by company personnel, a comparative analysis of the current state of the credit portfolio and the credit portfolio at the time of loan issuance was conducted across: